qcri/DiplomaticPulse/README.md

 ## Monitoring of Diplomatic pulse

-Diplomatic pulse uses the Scrapy UI , the role is to observe each crawler job history and status.
+Diplomatic pulse uses the Scrapy UI, which can be used to observe each crawler job history and status.

+You can access UI at [http://localhost:5000/1/jobs/] using the username and password [SCRAPY_WEB_USERNAME,SCRAPY_WEB_PASSWORD] shown in the .env file.

 you can access UI here: